 David Paw grew up in Newcastle and spent six years of medical school just to learn one key lesson: don’t go to medical school.
 After a stint writing about art despite having no qualifications to do so, he’s now writing about restaurants of London for The Infatuation.
 We assume he is qualified to do that, though the only thing on his resume when we hired him was that he once ate 100 chicken wings in a single sitting.
 Then again, that’s all we really needed.

-The best new restaurants in London.
+The best Sunday roasts in London.